codello/homebrew-brewery/README.md

 If you do not have a username/password to access the protected files you cannot use the cask.

+## Licensing

+The contents of this repository are licensed under the MIT license.
+Note however that the software that is referenced in this repo may be licensed under different terms.

 ## `brew` Documentation

 Run `brew help`, `man brew` or check [Homebrew's documentation](https://docs.brew.sh).